h1zardian/nixfin-freeworld/README.md

 - change the upstream from which the custom image is derived
 - add additional RPM packages
 - add binaries as a layer from other images

+## Building an ISO

+Modify `iso.toml` to point to your custom image before generating an ISO.

+- (Steps in progress)

 ## Workflows